Skip to main content

 How can I update my game server to the latest version?

-Your Minecraft server automatically checks for updates during startup and at regular intervals.
+By default (VERSION set to LATEST), your Minecraft server automatically checks for updates during startup and at regular intervals.
 If you’d like to update immediately, you can do so from your application’s management panel.

 Simply open the Applications → Management section on FluxCloud, select your Minecraft server, and go to the Control tab.
 From there, choose Local and click Restart Application.
 This will redeploy your server with the latest available version.